Topological orderings of weighted directed acyclic graphs: Marking and Unmarking

-We now construct a new sequence by starting with the original mark-unmark sequence $M_1,M_2,\dots, M_t$ and skipping every step where a vertex is unmarked or marked beyond the first marking.
-Let $M''_1,M''_2,\dots, M''_t$ be the new sequence.
 We claim that $M''_1,M''_2,\dots, M''_t$ is a mark sequence.
-Clearly every vertex will be marked at some point as every vertex will be marked at the end of the original sequence.
-Furthermore, every $M_i''$ is inward closed.
-Indeed, if $M''_i$ is not inward closed, then there is an edge $uv$ with $u\not\in M_i''$ and $v\in M_i''$.
+Clearly, every vertex will be marked at some point as every vertex will be marked at the end of the original sequence.
+Furthermore, every $M_i''$ is outdirected.
+Indeed, if $M''_i$ is not outdirected, then there is an edge $uv$ with $u\not\in M_i''$ and $v\in M_i''$.
 But for $v$ to be marked, $u$ had to have been marked in a previous step.
-This is a contradiction, thus $M''_i$ must be inward closed.
+This is a contradiction, thus $M''_i$ must be outdirected.
 Finally, to show the sequence is non-negative we must prove that $w(M_i'')$ is non-negative for all $i$.
 For each $i$, there is some $j\geq i$ such that $M''_i = M_j \cup U_j$.
-The original sequence is non-negative and $M_j$ and $U_j$ are disjoint by definition thus by Claim~\ref{posi} we have $w(M_i'')=w(M_j)+w(U_j)>w(M_j)>0$ and therefore the mark sequence is non-negative.
+The original sequence is non-negative, and $M_j$ and $U_j$ are disjoint by definition, thus, by Claim~\ref{posi}, we have $w(M_i'')=w(M_j)+w(U_j)>w(M_j)\ge 0$ and therefore the mark sequence is non-negative.
 This completes the proof of Theorem~\ref{main-one}. \end{proof}

 Note that with this method we prove a stronger statement.
 Suppose we want to mark only a certain subset of the vertices, and all the other vertices are used only to help achieve this.
 Consider, for example, the weighted DAG $G$ mentioned in the introduction with four vertices $\{a,b,c,d\}$, a single edge $bc$ and weights $w(a)=w(c)=w(d)=1$, $w(b)=-1$.
 Suppose our goal is to mark the subset $\{b,c\}$.
-Clearly to mark the subset $\{b,c\}$ we must unmark vertices.
+Clearly, to mark the subset $\{b,c\}$ we must unmark vertices.
 For example we can mark $a$, mark $b$, mark $c$ and unmark $a$ to get the desired subset.
 We show that unmarking is needed only to reduce the set of marked vertices to the desired set, i.e., we never perform another mark after the first unmark.

 We call a mark-unmark sequence \emph{partial} if it is the same as a mark-unmark sequence except it stops after $t$ steps and $M_t$ may be a proper subset of $V(G)$.

 \begin{prop} Let $G$ be a weighted DAG, and suppose $M_1,M_2,\dots,M_t$ is a non-negative partial mark-unmark sequence which stops after $t$ steps.
 Then there is a non-negative partial mark-unmark sequence $M'_1,M'_2,\dots,M'_{j+k}$ such that the first $j$ steps are markings, the last $k$ steps are unmarkings, and $M_{j+k}'=M_t$. \end{prop}